ibm-cloud-docs/transit-gateway/helpful-tips.md

 {: #gre-considerations}

 When configuring a GRE tunnel, you must specify an availability zone in which to create the tunnel.
 Because of this, if for some reason that zone becomes unavailable, any network connected through a GRE tunnel on that zone is unreachable.
 To configure a highly available GRE tunnel, you must create a GRE tunnel in multiple zones, connecting the same endpoints.

+GRE connections require the use of a BGP service between GRE tunnel IP addresses.
+The transit gateway configures a BGP service on the tunnel connection, before connecting to the other tunnel endpoint.
+Then, once the BGP protocol exchanges routes between the connected endpoint and the transit gateway, the GRE tunnel becomes the data path for the routed traffic.

 For more information and a use case example, refer to [Connect networks using a High Availability GRE tunnel](/docs/transit-gateway?topic=transit-gateway-about#use-case-8).